-Bowfishing for grass carp and common carp is allowed for all anglers at Lake Capote, Scott's Pond and for Southern Ute Tribal Members at Navajo Reservoir (in Colorado).
+Bowfishing for grass carp and common carp is allowed for all anglers at Lake Capote, Scott's Pond and for Southern Ute Tribal Members at Navajo Reservoir (in Colorado) and Scott's Pond.
 Non-Southern Ute Tribal Members interested in bowfishing at Navajo Reservoir (in Colorado) must consult State of Colorado regulations for requirements and further information.